rsvato/sider.js/README.md

 sider.js
 ========

-Just a rough test with a Jquery based slider.
+Just a rough test with a JQuery based slider.
+Demo uses Underscore library as well.